rajeshvkothari/oom/GIN_README_2508.md

     - Update AAI with the following REST requests using POSTMAN.

-	  Note: Use the following headers in a POSTMAN request
+	  Use the following headers in a POSTMAN request

       ```sh
       headers :